coderapex/DevRef/HTML/README.md

 HTML works hand in hand with CSS and Javascript to make webpages look good and respond to our actions respectively.
 We can use a couple of analogies to understand how they interact with each other.

+A complete list of HTML tags is can be referenced here on the MDN [HTML Elements Reference Page](https://developer.mozilla.org/en-US/docs/Web/HTML/Element).

 ### Analogies To Understand HTML, CSS And Javascript

 #### Analogy Of The Human Body